codewithaddy13/PhoneKart/README.md

 # PhoneKart
 Second Hand Smart-Phones dealing platform <br>

-A second hand smartphone desktop application built in Java Maven.
-Leavearages ML and ElasticSearch<br>
+A second hand smartphone dealing system built as desktop application built in Java Maven.
+Leverages ML and ElasticSearch<br>

 ELASTICSEARCH <br>
 -> Makes use of an Elasticsearch engine to make the products easily retrievable to the users. <br>